-Herefordshire LMC has incorporated and merged with Worcestershire LMC so all services and website will now be faclitated by Worcestershire and Herefordshire Local Medical Committee Ltd.
+Herefordshire LMC is incorporated and merged with Worcestershire LMC so all services and the website are now provided by Worcestershire and Herefordshire Local Medical Committee Ltd.